-The Sticky Keys trick to restore a forgotten administrator password is reliable, easy to carry out, and does not require third-party software.
+The Sticky Keys trick to restore a forgotten administrator password is a reliable way to reset a Windows 7 administrator password , and does not require third-party software.
 All you have to do is boot up from a Windows 7 or Windows Vista setup DVD, launch the Windows Recovery Environment (RE), and then replace the sethc.exe file with cmd.exe.
-You can also use this method for Windows XP, but you have to use a Vista or Windows 7 DVD.
+You can also use this method for Windows XP, but you have to use a Windows 8 or Windows 7 DVD.
 This is the corresponding guide for Windows 8 users.

 This method is useful if no other user account on this machine has administrator privileges.
-You also need a Windows setup DVD (Vista or Windows 7).
+You also need a Windows setup DVD (Vista, Windows 7, or Windows 8).
 With this DVD you can boot up Windows RE and edit the Registry to offline enable the built-in administrator account.
-Also read my article about the offline Registry editor if you don’t know how to edit the Registry in offline mode.
+Also read my article about the offline Registry editor if you don't know how to edit the Registry in offline mode.
 After you enable the built-in Administrator, you can log on with this account without requiring a password and then reset the Windows password of any user account.

 Especially if your computer doesn't have a CD or DVD drive, you have to create a bootable Windows USB flash drive and then you can use the free Windows password reset tool NTPWEdit.
 Don't forget to add NTPWEdit to the USB stick before you boot up.